A business owner's manual to getting and keeping a great website that serves their business.

 Sure, customers are likely to be searching for your opening hours, or address, or reviews, but all this information can be added to Search engines, and free profiles on websites like TripAdvisor, Instagram, or Facebook.

-In such case, no website, or just a super-tiny page with your photo, a nice introduction blurb, and an address will do a great job and cost under a few hundreds.
+In such case, no website, or just a super-tiny page with your photo, a nice introduction blurb and address will do a great job and cost just couple hundred.

 But perhaps you want more control.
 Maybe you want to engage your would-be customers more, share your passion and story with them in a format you choose and truly represents you.
 Or perhaps you want to post weekly lunch menu.
 Maybe you're a gallery, and would love to make in-depth announcements for each vernissage and share photos post action.
 Or maybe you're an exhibiting artist who'd like to connect with the visitors, and sell some of their other work.